As an actor and a parent of actors, I have been through the audition process countless times, so I know how it all works.

 All the world’s a stage, at least according to William Shakespeare.
 Life is like a movie with highs and lows, love and loss, and tons of drama.
-We all have a part to play and there are no auditions.
-We already have the role and you act it for life.
+We all have a part to play, and there are no auditions.
+We already have the role and we act it for life.

 My Acting Story